hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Eligible recovery candidates must:

 1. Be within 1kb of the min and max range of an unsupported copy number breakpoint or within 1kb of the unbalanced structural variant (If not a single breakend, the other breakpoint must also be within 1 kb of the min-max range of a copy number breakpoint)
-2. Not be “AF” filtered in GRIDSS (ie. excluding variants with an allelic fraction of less than 0.5% in the tumour)
+2. Not be “AF” filtered in GRIDSS (ie. excluding variants with an allelic fraction of less than 0.5% in the tumor)
 3. Have a minimum qual score of 1000 for single breakends and 350 for all others.
 4. Have a ploidy of at least 50% of the unexplained copy number change and of at least 0.5.